 Who can ever tire of Bath?

-Apart from Jane Austen, Adge also told me a lot about the ancient origins of Bath, its architecture and, of course, the famous Roman Baths.
-Our tour lasted about three hours and Jane was quite right, you never do get tired of the beautiful city of Bath!
+The tour lasted three hours and Jane was quite right, you never do get tired of the beautiful city of Bath!”

 Why not book your own guided walking tour of Jane Austen’s Bath, click here